yaroslav-gwit/proxmox-zfs-snapshots/README.md

 ```

 ### Scheduling
-Add this to your `/etc/crontab` to get a complete backup solution
+Add this to your `/etc/crontab` to get a complete backup solution and use `VM Replication` feature to distribute these snapshots across your cluster of nodes.
 ```
 @hourly   root    proxmox_snapshot snapshot-all --snapshot-type hourly --snapshots-to-keep 5 --running-vms-only
 @daily    root    proxmox_snapshot snapshot-all --snapshot-type daily --snapshots-to-keep 3 --running-vms-only